slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'People who can't laugh at themselves will always be outwitted by people who can.' -- T. K. Coleman*

-Do you know anyone who doesn’t have any blind spots?
-So why would you be different?

-Professionals ask questions.
-Amateurs make statements.
+Hints:

+- Ask questions.
 Closed-minded people focus more on being understood than on understanding others.
 They don’t want their ideas challenged and are typically frustrated that they can’t get the other person to agree with them.
-Open-minded people are more curious about why there is disagreement and understand that there is always the possibility that they might be biased and that it’s worth the little bit of time it takes to [listen](/chapter_2_groups.md#on-communication) the other person’s views.
+Open-minded people are more curious about why there is disagreement and understand that there is always the possibility that they might be biased and that it’s worth the little bit of time it takes to listen the other person’s views.

-Question your assumptions: “What if I’m wrong about this?”.
+- Question your assumptions: “What if I’m wrong about this?”.
+- Meditation makes you more mindful.

 ---
 # 1.3 - On your worst enemy: yourself

 ## On stress and health